|Total identified casualties||10728 Find these records|

 |Casualties from||First World War|

+Villers-Bretonneux is a village 16 kilometres east of Amiens on the straight main road to St Quentin.
 Villers-Bretonneux Military Cemetery is about 2 kilometres north of the village on the east side of the road to Fouilloy.